 Feet and shoes are unlikely to show much, but consider getting a manicure to whatever level you normally do.
 At least have them trimmed to similar lengths and free of old nail polish.

 If you color your hair, make sure your roots are touched up.
 If your eyebrows need tweezing or waxing, have that done a couple days before your shoot.
-If you have short hair, the stylist will wash it before she styles it, but if it’s longer than chin length, come with it freshly washed that morning or ideally the night before so it has just a little natural oil to work with.

 NOTE: If you’re not going to have your shoot for several months yet, starting now to do some yoga or Pilates workouts will do wonders for your flexibility, posture and range of motion, especially if you’re a woman in your 50s or older.
 This will aid us significantly in our posing.

 If my purchase comes with high-resolution files, what will they be?
 Just files straight out of your camera?

 High-res files aren’t the original files from my camera…they’re much better!
 They are full-resolution JPEG files that I have technically and artistically enhanced for composition, color or black-and-white toning, contrast and sharpness.
 Most final images will also undergo mild retouching such as removal of blemishes and softening of facial lines, before you ever see them.